icon

 Repeat these steps several times a day until your dog understands.
 After this, continue to use the hand gesture and gradually remove the treat.
 Once your dog reliably sits, you can introduce a verbal cue at the same time

-How to train your puppy to Lie down
+How to train your puppy to lie down

 How to train your puppy to wait

-How to train your puppy to come
+How to train your puppy to come to you

 How to train your puppy to heel